najalbert/crosscountry/schedule.md

 *Total*: 6100 miles, 92 hours driving

 * Wed 8/14: SF to SEA (800 miles, 12.5 hours driving)
-     * Actual: SF to Medford, OR (350 miles, 7 hours driving, 50mph avg)
+     * Actual: SF to Medford, OR (350 miles, 7 hours on the road, 50mph avg)
 * Thurs 8/15: SEA
-     * Actual: Medford, OR to SEA (450 miles, 9.5 hours driving, 47mph avg)
+     * Actual: Medford, OR to SEA (450 miles, 9.5 hours on the road, 47mph avg)
 * Fri 8/16: SEA to Boise, ID (500 miles, 7.5 hours driving)
-     * Actual: SEA to Boise, ID (500 miles, 10 hours driving, 50mph avg)
+     * Actual: SEA to Boise, ID (500 miles, 10 hours on the road, 50mph avg)
-* Sat 8/17: Boise to LAS (650 miles, 10 hours driving)
+* Sat 8/17: Boise to LAS (630 miles, 9.5 hours driving)
+     * Actual: Boise to LAS (630 miles, 12 hours on the road, 52mph avg)
 * Sun 8/18: LAS
 * Mon 8/19: LAS to Tempe (300 miles, 5 hours driving)
 * Tues 8/20: Tempe to Col (850 miles, 13 hours driving)